Welcome to Term 2 Week 2 2025

 - Saturday 10.00 am - 1.00 pm

-If you have any ordering enquiries or concerns, don't hesitate to get in touch with Midfords via the following: info@midford.com.au or 0410684589.
+- If you have any ordering enquiries or concerns, don't hesitate to contact Midfords at info@midford.com.au or 0410684589.

 Mothers Day